There has been a lot of rumors regarding cannabis link building lately.

 Turning mentions into links

-Once in a while your website or brand might be mentioned on other blogs.
+Once in a while, your website or brand might be mentioned on other blogs.

 An influencer or another blogger may have read one of your posts and decided to mention you on their blog.

 These mentions are usually not links.
-Most often they are just mentions of your brand or name.
+Most often, they are just mentions of your brand or name.

 By browsing Google or using a free or paid SEO tool, you can quickly find those mentions.

-All you have to do now is to contact the webmaster (or author) to ask for that mention to be turned into a link.
+Now just contact the webmaster (or author) to ask for that mention to be turned into a link.

-- Tools such as Mention, Hootsuite and Social Mention can help you big time.
+- Tools such as Mention, Hootsuite, and Social Mention can help you big time.

-- Make sure to be polite and friendly as this is a good opportunity to further build your relationship with a blogger.
+- Make sure to be polite and friendly, as this is a good opportunity to further build your relationship with a blogger.

-Truth is that infographics are not converting as they did before.
+The truth is that infographics are not converting as they did before.